Education is essential

 Pathways, Education, Training and Skills (PETS) for Rural Victoria

-The Victorian Department of Health under its Workforce Innovation Grant program (WIGP) 2010 -2011 was developed to explore, identify and trial (where appropriate) innovations that improve the utility of the health workforce, while maintain and improving quality outcomes, efficiency and worker satisfaction.
-Under this initiative eight projects were funded to ‘improve the delivery of chronic disease management’, two projects looking at ‘pathways into health and community services’ and five projects were funded for ‘access to healthcare in non acute settings’ which included the PETS project.
-Read the PETS update »
+The Victorian Department of Health under its Workforce Innovation Grant program (WIGP) 2010 -2011 was developed to explore, identity and trial (where appropriate) innovations that improve the utility of the health workforce, while maintaining and improving quality outcomes, efficiency and worker satisfaction.
+Under this initiative eight projects were funded to ‘improve the delivery of chronic disease management’, two projects looking at ‘pathways into health and community services’ and five projects were funded for ‘access to healthcare in non-acute settings’ which included the PETS project.

 Children and young adults living or working on farms are more prone to serious injury than adults.
-The education centre is developing education materials and information sessions for secondary level students about the health and safety risks associated with living on the farm.
+The education centre is developing educational materials and information sessions for secondary-level students about the health and safety risks associated with living on the farm.